dude365635/PiBassBoost/README.md

 sudo chmod +x install.sh
 ```

-# Build Instructions
+# PiBassBoost Bluetooth Portable Edition (PBBBTPE) Build Instructions
-You could set your PiBassBoost up without a case and use it aroudn the house, but why would you?
-You want to bing this thing to the gym, to your workplace, to school, uni, or anywhere you wanna vibe with your bass-boosted tunes!
+You could setup your PiBassBoost without a case, but why would you?
+You wanna bring this thing with you everywhere!
+I'm talking the gym, work, school, uni, or anywhere you wanna vibe out!
+Flex it on your friends, or build one for them!

 ## Parts list:
 * Pi Zero 2W